vanessaanckenb/sort-lists-with-comparator/README.md

 </br>
 </br>

-* Comparing Object with Comparable - Exemplo B
+* Example B: Comparing Object with Comparable

 If we use Collections.sort for a list of Objects, which field would be compareted?